-Now we will merge the quilts of PS\ SWEEP\FLAT parting surface together.
+Now we will merge the quilts of PS SWEEP FLAT parting surface together.

-So right-click the first feature of PS\SWEEP\FLAT parting surface and pick Redefine Parting Surface.
+So left-click the first feature of PS_SWEEP_FLAT parting surface and pick (Redefine Parting Surface).

 First pick the Fill surface and then, while holding down the Ctrl key, pick the swept surface as shown below.
+(Tip: Use the Quilt filter for ease of selection.)